 This is also a nice segue into our next delightful treat….

-Your growing uterus and increased blood flow is usually the culprit, but both constipation and delivery can cause them as well.
+Your growing uterus and increased blood flow are usually the culprits, but both constipation and delivery can cause them as well.
 They can run the gamut from itching to downright painful, but thankfully they usually resolve themselves after pregnancy.

-Lying down on your side also helps keep the pressure off that area, so cue up a good movie and put in park for the sake of your ass.
+Lying down on your side also helps keep the pressure off that area, so cue up a good movie and put it in park for the sake of your butt.

 And guess what?
 Drinking plenty of water and increasing your fiber intake helps.
 Who knew?!